Disha243/productivity-friction-insight-report/README.md

 # Productivity Friction Insight Report

-Using Reddit and app reviews to uncover productivity friction for digital professionals.
+Using Notion, Trello, Slack reviews to uncover productivity friction for digital professionals.
 This repository includes notebooks, folder scaffolds, and sample data for exploratory analysis.

 ---